 Presented at the 2016 Annual Meeting by Doug Schultz, DNR, this report explains the correlation between stocking and recruitment (survival of fish over several years).
 It takes elements out of the fisheries management report and surveys and adds interpretation bullets with the hypothesis of increased fry stocking doesn’t translate to increased recruitment.

-One purpose of electrofishing studies is to look at Young of Year (YOY) walleye.
-YOY is defined as walleye that were born in the spring of the same year (2019) and made it through their first summer.
-Electrofishing studies were completed on Little Boy Lake and Wabedo Lake on September 23, 2019.
+One purpose of electrofishing studies is to look at Young of the Year (YOY) walleye.
+YOY is defined as walleye that were born in the spring of the same year and made it through their first summer.
+Electrofishing studies were completed on Little Boy Lake on September 9, 2020 and Little Boy and Wabedo Lakes on September 23, 2019.

 LIttle Boy Lake

 There was no stocking of walleye fry in Little Boy Lake in 2019, therefore all of the YOY found were the result of natural reproduction.
 The DNR will stock walleye fry in Little Boy in the spring of 2020, and on even years going forward according to the current DNR lake management plan.